-Students need to fill out and submit an application for the Qualifying Exam.
-In filling out the form, the student should list six courses, at most four of which may be at the graduate level and at least two of which must be at the undergraduate level, selected from one of the lists below.
-All courses must have been offered by the Department of Computer and Electrical Engineering and Computer Science during the preceding three years (courses from other departments may be accepted if approved by the student's advisor and the Graduate Committee), but the student may have taken them anywhere or prepared them on their own.
+Students need to fill out and submit an application for the qualifying exam.
+In filling out the form, the student should list six courses, at most four of which may be at the graduate level and at least two of which must be at the undergraduate level and selected from one of the lists below.
+Students can select at most one graduate course outside CEECS department, with the approval of the advisor.
+All other courses must have been offered by the Department of Computer and Electrical Engineering and Computer Science CEECS department during the preceding three years (courses from other departments may be accepted if approved by the student's advisor and the graduate committee), but the student may have taken them anywhere or prepared for them on their own.
 The student will also list a primary area of research and at least one secondary area.

-The application must be approved by the student's advisor and then submitted to the Graduate Committee.
-Upon approving the application, the Graduate Committee will arrange for preparation of the exam.
+The application must be approved by the student's advisor and then submitted to the graduate committee.
+Upon approving the application, the graduate committee will arrange for the exam preparation.